- Why Use Books to Learn German?

 Each chapter has a glossary of useful words and phrases highlighted within each chapter, as well as a few comprehension questions.
 These books are also available as an audiobook.

 As the series goes on, the stories become a little more complex, challenging the reader a little more each time.
+The books range from A2-B1 level.
 The first four books are available as a bundle on Amazon, and all 11 of the books are also available on Kindle.

-So there you have it, my all time favourite books for getting started in learning German.
+So there you have it, some of the (in my opinion) best books for learning German.
 Have I missed any of your favourites?
-Leave a comment below, I’d love to hear which books you find the best.
+Leave a comment below, I’d love to hear which books you find helpful.